 Fiber is a carb found in vegetables, fruits, legumes, cereals, and whole-grain bread.
 Unlike other carbohydrates, this one can’t be digested in the small intestines, so it passes through the digestive tract without being absorbed into the bloodstream.

-Generally, fiber can be soluble or insoluble.
+Generally, fiber can be Mayo Clinic.
 The soluble type slows down digestion by becoming a gel in the intestines and trapping certain food elements.
 The insoluble type, on the other hand, doesn’t break down as much.

 It increases the size of the stool and accelerates the passage of food through the digestive system.